dirask/dirask-tutorials/dirask-tutorials-nodejs/Express.js+React/README.md

 Project contains logic that lets to run application in production and development mode.

+Backend application contains some minimal logic that joins frontend and backend applications.
+Frontend application is typical React application and there are any modifincations are not needed to make them working togather.
+That means we can change frontend to any other applications and it shoukd be working.

 ## Installation

 Before, we will start using applications we should install dependencies.